wlzhao22/clecture/README.md

 pdflatex lec1.tex
 ```

-For the laboratory slides lab*.tex, one can comment/uncomment following line in in lab*.tex to decide hide/show the answers
+For the laboratory slides, namely ''lab*.tex'' series, one can comment/uncomment following line in in lab*.tex to decide hide/show the answers
 ```
 \def\answer{ANS}
 ```